kant/watson-vehicle-damage-analyzer/README.md

 #### How to determine proper values for environment variables:

 Open `Android Studio` and navigate to `File` -> `Project Structure` -> `SDK Location`.
-This location value will serve as the base for your environement variables.
+This location value will serve as the base for your environment variables.
 For example, if the location is `/users/joe/Android/sdk`, then:

 ```
 $ export ANDROID_HOME=/users/joe/Android/sdk